andreasjost/CI-MS3-Software-Forum/README.md

 The photos used are from pixabay.com.

 ### Code
-Besides the Code Institute Walkthrough projects, I often consulted stackoverflow.com and w3schools.com for tips.
+Besides the Code Institute Walkthrough projects, I often consulted the following sites:
+- stackoverflow.com (for many general issues)
+- w3schools.com (mainly to refresh python syntax)
+- mongodb documentation, mainly: https://docs.mongodb.com/manual/tutorial/query-array-of-documents/ in order to work with arrays